 First step: register yourself via doc-in

-As any doctoral student at the Friedrich Schiller University, you only need to register once in central registration tool doc-in.
+Like any doctoral student at the Friedrich Schiller University, you only need to register once using the central registration tool doc-in.
 Please follow the instructions given there.

-If you are supervised by one of the principal scientist of the Abbe Center of Photonics, your supervisor will automatically take care that you are registered in our program.
+If you are supervised by one of the principal scientists of the Abbe Center of Photonics, your supervisor will make sure that you are registered in our program.
 In case of any doubt, please select Abbe School of Photonics as your graduate school affiliation during the doc-in registration or refer to your supervisor.

 General information for doctoral students